yukunchen113/DCGAN/README.md

 ### Problems throughout the experiment:
 - Generator doesn't converge while discriminator converges completely to an accuracy of 99%
 	- can be solved by crippling the discriminator, Possible fixes:
-		- adding noise to labels
+		- adding noise to labels -> this solves problem
 		- training generator more often
 		- add hidden layer noise to discriminator with dropout
 		- minimize loss difference between discriminator and generator to train generator
 		- reduce number of discriminator layers
 		- reduce width of generator layer
+- generator only produces static
+	- solved by replacing global average pooling with fully connected layer on the output from discriminator
 ### References:
 @article{DBLP:journals/corr/RadfordMC15,
   author    = {Alec Radford and